brainwater/identitone/README.md

 Identitone uses the hash of the provided seed to create a unique identitone that should be easily distinguishable from other identitones.
 It uses the bits of the hash to choose which notes to play, and then creates a sequence of sounds that are each the combination of a few notes selected using the hash.

-To hear an example identitone of the empty string, go to [http://identitone.herokuapp.com/identitone](http://identitone.herokuapp.com/identitone).
+To hear an example identitone of the empty string, go to [http://identitone.herokuapp.com/identitone](http://identitone.herokuapp.com/identitone) or [http://www.identitone.com/identitone](http://www.identitone.com/identitone).

 Requires python 3 to run the script.